 Another beautiful day in Havasu...

-Submit entries of 40 words or less in person or e-mail to firstname.lastname@example.org.
+Please submit all entries of 40 words or less in person or email to firstname.lastname@example.org